-Based on my own research, successful content campaigns for clients, multiple BIG Google snippet wins, unseating bigger players, and data from deep analytics data from eWay Corp, the day of quantity trouncing quality is soon to be over.
+Based on my own research, successful content campaigns for clients, BIG Google snippet wins, unseating bigger players, and deep analytics data from my partner, eWay Corp, the day of quantity trouncing quality is soon to be over.
 Google and other search engines are starting to reward quality, well-written content instead of assigning a positive ranking for verbose pontification.

-Although we can’t be sure how they do it, in our research Google seems to reward a ranking-bump for writing style, clarity, sentence structure, how often a piece is shared, and they are even using their neural networks to reward positive ranking bumps if you use original photography or images.
+Although we can’t be sure how they do it, in my research Google rewards a ranking-bump for writing style, clarity, sentence structure, how often a piece is shared, and even if you use original photography or images.

 Truthfully, this is why a decision to hire an agency to write content for you, might actually backfire in an unexpected way.